 - a perforation (tear) in the eardrum

-- a problem with the Eustachian tube (tube that links the upper part of the throat and nose with the middle ear)
+- a problem with the Eustachian tube (the tube that links the upper part of the throat and nose with the middle ear)

 - fluid in the middle ear

-- scarring of the tympanic membrane (from frequent previous ear infections)
+- scarring of the tympanic membrane (usually from frequent ear infections)